TheBatMatt/Weather-Dashboard/README.md

-# The Coding Bat Prsents: The Weather Dashboard
+# The Coding Bat Presnts: The Weather Dashboard

 ### Weather Dashboar made with: